-Mother and daughter, victims of circumstance, separately face inconceivable danger and betrayal in a gritty, urban, coming of age tale of character, resilience, and murder.
+Mother and daughter each face inconceivable danger and betrayal in this gritty, urban, coming of age tale of character, resilience, and murder.

 The one thing Tina had in common with her mother, Antoinette, was that they were both victims of other people’s choices.
 And, as they each discovered, choices—no matter what or why—have consequences.

 At sixteen, in the blink of an eye, Antoinette (Twanie) went from promising, super student—with a brilliant future—to assault victim, single mother, and high school dropout.
 Disowned by her parents, it took Antoinette years to put together the shattered pieces before she could reclaim Tina, the six-year-old daughter she’d left, as a baby, with an aging aunt.